 Though we have no control over failed wells or dry springs due to extreme drought, we do have the ability to reduce negative impacts caused by moderate drought and heavy summertime pumping.

 In 2000, Jacob’s Well flow stopped flowing for the first time in recorded history.
 After a second 167-day flow interruption in 2008-2009 and another stop in 2011, residents of the Wimberley Valley mobilized and began to take action to protect their community asset, the local economy, and their property values.
-They created the Creek Watershed Protection Plan in order to manage water quality and quantity.
+They created the Cypress Creek Watershed Protection Plan in order to manage water quality and quantity.
 Various entities, including Hays County Parks, began conserving parkland and open spaces in order to protect the land that recharges the Trinity Aquifer.
 County Commissioners have begun the process of developing a set of conservation-oriented development guidelines that recognize the carrying capacity of local water resources.
 Most recently, the Hays Trinity Groundwater Conservation District created a stakeholder group in order to determine the level of public support for and viability of a Groundwater Management Zone for the protection of groundwater resources in the Wimberley Valley.
 The Stakeholder Group consisted of a wide variety of Wimberley Valley representatives from Hays County Commissioner’s Court, well owners, Water Supply Corporations, business owners, and developers.
 Over a period of nine months, those stakeholders made consensus decisions on Zone boundaries, pumping cutbacks during drought stage, and trigger points at which cutbacks would be enacted.